If you’re considering in vitro fertilization, or IVF, out-of-pocket costs may be one of your major concerns.

 The average cost of one IVF cycle in the United States is around $10,000 to $15,000, according to the Society for Assisted Reproductive Technology .
 That doesn’t include the cost of medications, fertility testing, and procedures that may be necessary to ensure the success of IVF.
 And, most patients undergo multiple IVF cycles.

-To learn how much you can expect to pay for IVF treatment, and some strategies to help make this treatment more affordable, read on.
+Read on for a closer look at how much you can expect to pay for IVF treatment, plus strategies to help make this treatment more affordable.

 How Much Does IVF Actually Cost?